SPIN-web/SPIN2026/_pages/AEC_candidates.md

 We are reaching out to you as you have been nominated as a committee member.

 Below please find the responsibility of an AEC member and the expected time line for the review process.
-If you are interested in serving on the committee, could you please reply this email at your early convenience with:
+If you are interested in serving on the committee, could you please reply this email by **2026-01-21 (AoE)** with:

 1. A brief introduction to your experience in reproduction artifacts and tool development
 2. Have you served on other AE committees before?